More “evidence of absence” for the New York City mass casualty event

 Imagine writing an article about how your hospital system used innovative strategies to manage an unprecedented number of dead patients without saying how many patients were managed.

-Hard to imagine, but that’s exactly what “Innovations in Fatality Management during the COVID-19 Pandemic” does.
+Hard to fathom, but that’s exactly what “Innovations in Fatality Management during the COVID-19 Pandemic” does.

 Fifteen authors explain some of actions taken in New York City’s public hospital system, NYC Health + Hospitals Corporation (HHC) to handle and keep track of decedents during excess periods in 2020-2022.
 The introductory sentences don’t hold back [emphasis mine]: